shadopawn/canvasdarkmode/README.md

 ## Created by Marissa Rousseau
  A Chrome extension that enables a black theme for UNCC Canvas
  ## Important information
-This extension will only works for https://uncc.instructure.com URLs and does not work for other subdomains of Canvas.
+This extension will only work for https://uncc.instructure.com URLs and does not work for other subdomains of Canvas.

  ## How to Install
  (1) Download the latest CRX file from the Releases page